Characterizing Quantum Error Correction Performance of Radiation-induced Errors: Discussion

 Although our model captures the long-range component of correlated errors from QP generation, there are several avenues for model improvement.
 Additional physical models for TLS restructuring \cite{Wilen2021,Thorbeck2023,Harrington2025} may be necessary to fully capture the correlated error dynamics closest to the injection site.
 Furthermore, per Section~\ref{sec:QECModel}, the thermal populations are set as $p_0=1$ and $p_1=0$ in the GAD noise channel.
 This better models the QP dynamics by reflecting both the thermal statistics of a sufficiently cold device, as well as the asymmetry of QP-induced error rates.
 As explained in \cite{McEwen2022}, this rate asymmetry occurs due to the fast cooling of QPs to the superconducting gap edge so that they can only absorb energy from the qubit.
 Under this explanation, the noise model may need adjustment in the case of constant phonon injection \cite{Iaia2022} or steady-state phonon generation from the refrigerator pulse-tube \cite{Yelton2025}.
 In these scenarios, the continuous generation of hot QPs may modify this rate asymmetry, leading to increased occupation of excited states more in line with Maxwell-Boltzmann statistics \cite{Jin2015} as measured by $T_{eff}(x_{qp})$.
 Given the elevated $T_{eff}(x_{qp})\sim250$~mK observed in our simulations, these scenarios may also lead to noise leakage with occupancy of higher energy states ($\geq\ket{2}$), which is not captured in our model.
 Additional experiments examining rate symmetry with steady-state phonon injection may close this knowledge gap.
+Furthermore, while the asymmetry may not affect overall error rates of the surface code, this analysis may change in the context of noise leakage.
+Recent work \cite{Kurilovich2025} has noted a brief but measureable time shortly after QP-generation when QPs have energies above the gap edge.
+This leads to a brief symmetry in error rates, but might also lead to a brief increase in noise leakage.